The Variety of Integrable Killing Tensors on the 3-Sphere: Geometric constructions of integrable Killing tensors

-In particular, a member of this Benenti system is of Benenti type unless $\lambda$ is an eigenvalue of $\hat L$ and it comes from a geodesically equivalent metric if $-\lambda$ is sufficiently large. \end{theorem} \begin{proof} For simplicity of notation, set $h\coloneq\hat L-\lambda g$ and $A\coloneq\Adj h$ and let $K$ be the Killing tensor corresponding to the algebraic curvature tensor $R(\lambda)$.
-Substituting $R(\lambda)=(A\varowedge A)/\!\det h$ into \eqref{eq:correspondence} using \eqref{eq:Kulkarni-Nomizu} yields
+In particular, a member of this Benenti system is of Benenti type unless $\lambda$ is an eigenvalue of~$\hat L$ and it comes from a geodesically equivalent metric if~$-\lambda$ is sufficiently large. \end{Proposition}